openhab/website/blog/2024-12-15-openhab-4-3-release.md

 _Markus Storm ([@mstormi](https://github.com/mstormi)), openHABian Maintainer_

 There have been a number of enhancements to openHABian, too.
-Big ones among these were the move to a bullseye based Linux distribution, which required us to rewrite major parts of the openHABian code.
+Big ones among these were the move to a Bullseye-based Linux distribution, which required us to rewrite major parts of the openHABian code.
-While we still release new 32 bit images, we finally turned to "all 64" bit as the recommended platform setup.
+While we still release new 32-bit images, we finally turned to "all 64-bit" as the recommended platform setup.

 Take a look at the [openHABian changelog](https://github.com/openhab/openhabian/releases/latest) for the full list of changes.

 # An outlook towards openHAB 5

-openHAB 4.3 will be the last major release of the openHAB 4 series, and the last major release which supports 32-bit systems.
+openHAB 4.3 will be the last major release of the openHAB 4 series, and the last major release that supports 32-bit systems.
-By the time openHAB 5 will become available next summer, you will **need to have a 64-bit operating system on your openHAB server**.
+By the time openHAB 5 becomes available next summer, you will **need to have a 64-bit operating system on your openHAB server**.
 We're making that announcement now, way ahead of time, to make sure you are prepared in time.

 And actually the best time to move to 64 bit is NOW.
-Note you will not be able to migrate 32 bit openHABian installations to 64 bit.
+Note, you will not be able to migrate 32-bit openHABian installations to 64 bit.
 The upgrade step to 4.3 comes in handy as an opportunity to get that done today when you still have plenty of time but touch your system anyway.

 If on Raspberry Pi, make sure to use an "Endurance" type SD card as the new medium, and take care to revisit your disaster recovery precautions, i.e. set up SD mirroring and validate that you're taking proper backups.